Christmas, Birthdays & Flag Salute

 The following picture is from a postcard photo of the Bethel Christmas meal in 1926.
 Included in the photo are Rutherford, Knorr and Franz.

 "What caused the Bible Students to stop celebrating Christmas?
 Richard H. Barber gave this answer: "I was asked to give an hour talk over a [radio] hookup on the subject of Christmas.
 It was given December 12, 1928, and published in The Golden Age #241 and again a year later in #268.
 That talk pointed out the pagan origin of Christmas.
 After that, the brothers at Bethel never celebrated Christmas again."

-In 1940 the following experience shows birthdays were still considered appropriate;
+In reality, birthdays continued being celebrated until 1951.
+In 1940, the following experience shows birthdays were still considered appropriate;